 Turmeric for Swelling: Research on Fluid Balance & Inflammatory Response

 Swelling is one of the body’s natural responses to stress, irritation, or injury.
 While temporary swelling is part of normal recovery, persistent or excessive swelling may affect comfort, mobility, and daily activity.
-Because turmeric and its key compound, curcumin, are widely studied for their influence on inflammation-related pathways, researchers continue exploring how they may relate to swelling and fluid balance.

-Why Swelling Occurs
+---Why Swelling Occurs

 - Inflammation and immune response